Azure-Samples/IoTDemos/IoTDemoInPrivateNetwork/README.md

 - [Using IoTWorX as a Gateway](https://iconics.com/Documents/WhitePapers/Using-IoTWorX-as-a-Gateway)
 - [Installing IoTWorX on IoT Edge](https://iconics.com/Documents/Whitepapers/Installing-IoTWorX-on-IoT-Edge)

 The output from the gateway should be in a standard JSON format.
-In the sample shown, data from the gateway looks like this:<a name="DeviceTelemetry"></a>
+In the sample shown, data from the gateway looks like this:

     {"gwy": "iotworx","name": "Output_Voltage","value": 0,"timestamp": "2020-10-20T13:48:55.247Z","status": true}
     {"gwy": "iotworx","name": "DC_Bus_Voltage","value": 320.5,"timestamp": "2020-10-20T13:48:55.247Z","status": true}